forkkit/madrid-blog/content/appendix/commenting.md

 ## Option 2: Post as a guest

-You have to tick the three boxes shown and prove you're not a robot, then click the grey arrow.
+You have to type in you comment, fill out your name + email, and, tick the three boxes shown and prove you're not a robot, then click the grey arrow.

 ![example comment](/img/appendix/commenting.jpg)